Node.js CommonJS/ESM Interop: Edges and Dual Packages

 ERR_REQUIRE_ESM

-For years, calling require() on an ESM module threw ERR_REQUIRE_ESM.
-Full stop.
-CJS could only access ESM through dynamic import(), which returns a promise:
+Before require(esm), calling require() on an ESM module threw ERR_REQUIRE_ESM.
+A CJS module could still reach ESM, but only through dynamic import(), which returns a promise:

 async function loadESM() {